-5.1.7 Ageing and AOD use
+4.1.6 Ageing and AOD use

 It has been predicted that baby boomers will have greater rates of lifetime alcohol and drug use than previous generations, leading to more older people experiencing AOD harm in the future (Lynskey, Day, & Hall, 2003).
 This trend is already evident in Australian recipients of opioid pharmacotherapy treatment.
-Between 2006 and 2012 the proportion of clients aged less than 30 halved (from 28% to 13%) and the proportion of clients aged 50 and over doubled (from 8% to 18%).
+Between 2006 and 2012 the proportion of clients aged less than 30 halved (from 28% to 13%) and the proportion of clients aged 50 and over doubled (from 8% to 18%) (Australian Institute of Health and Welfare, 2013b).
 The ageing of AOD clients is also evident in Europe (European Monitoring Centre for Drugs and Drug Addiction, 2010).